This information was updated 31/03/2022.

 When you register the death the registration officer will ‘capture’ the information and issue you with an access code to use the Tell Us Once service provided by the Department for Work and Pensions in order for you to notify central and local government agencies about the death of your loved one.

-The short information video: Using the Tell Us Once Service, explains the service in more detail.
+The short information video here explains the Tell Us Once service in more detail.

 You will be asked for specific information to cancel things like a passport or driving licence as well as the National Insurance number of the person who has died.
 Tell Us Once can notify: